adq8z9/le_accounting_nip/NUD fan.md

 An entity wants to do accounting work.
 It creates an accounting ledger event (kind `37701`) for the specific accounting work.
 The accounting ledger event specifies the context for the specific accounting work to be done.

 The kind `37701`-event is fetched by, or submitted to, the accountants, who have assigned accounting roles in the `37701`-event.
 They can create accounting ledger entry events (kind `7701`) based on these.
+The accounting ledger entry events contain the details of transactions.

-When the work is done, or interim, an accounting report event (kind `7702`) can be published.
+When the work is done, or interim, an accounting report event (kind `7702`) can be published, based on the kind `7701`-events and `37701`-event.
 The accounting report event can be used for external or internal reporting purposes and should be auditable against the underlying event data.
 Data visualisations and/or ad-hoc reports should also be implemented by clients without a report event, e.g. just for monitoring purposes.

 ### The following new kinds and tags are introduced in this NUD